Search skillsforcare.org.uk

 Disclosure and Barring Service (DBS)

-DBS checks help you to know whether people have a criminal conviction and should only be done for a successful job applicant.
+DBS checks help you to know whether people have a relevant criminal record and should only be done for a successful job applicant.
 Most applications take between 2 - 4 weeks.
-Your local authority, direct payment or personal health budget adviser or local support organisation may be able to help you to arrange a DBS check.
+Your local authority, direct payment or personal health budget adviser or local support organisation may be able to help you to arrange a DBS check, or you can ask the individual to apply for a check themselves.
+You must ensure that the appropriate level of check is requested – this will depend on the activities the PA will be doing for you.
+You would be breaking the law by asking them to apply for a higher-level check than the role allows.

-Cost£23.00 for a standard DBS check or £40.00 for an enhanced check (correct at 1 October 2019); there may also be a small administration fee
+Cost: £21.50 for a standard DBS check or £49.50 for an enhanced check (correct as of December 2025); there may also be a small administration fee

 Right to work check